CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 As part of a software acceptance process, it is checked whether the considered software reliably provides the required functionality and whether it also has no unwanted side effects.
 The subsequent release of the software by the competent authority grants permission to use the software.
 At the same time, this position also assumes responsibility for the IT process that is implemented by the software.

-In the case of software acceptance, a distinction is made between software that was developed on its own or commissioned by the customer and standard software that is adapted only for the specific application.
+In the case of software acceptance, a distinction is made between software that was developed by itself or on assignment, and standard software that is adapted only for the specific application.

 ** Acceptance of self-developed or commissioned software **